Who is collecting and using your personal data?

 This notice explains what information we collect, why we collect it and how we keep it secure.
 It also explains your rights and our legal obligation.
 Should you wish to find out more about Devon County Council’s data protection policies please contact our Data Protection Officer.

-This privacy notice was last updated on 06/07/2020.
+This privacy notice was last updated on 15 August 2023.
 If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current data protection legislation.
-Any queries relating to this privacy notice please contact the Data Protection Officer.
+For any queries relating to this privacy notice please contact the Data Protection Officer.

 How will we use your personal data?